 Wild Goose Island Overlook

-Wild Goose Island is a unique geologic feature that is worth looking at!
+Wild Goose Island is a unique geological feature that is worth looking at!
 I’d venture to guess it is one of the most frequently photographed views in Glacier.

 Seasonal Dates

 The lower elevation sections of the Going-to-the-Sun Road remain open all year.
-Only a few miles of road are open on the east side, and on the west side, the road is generally open and plowed to Lake McDonald Lodge.
+From approximately mid-October through May (actual dates vary each year), only a few miles of road are open on the east side, and on the west side, the road is generally open and plowed to Lake McDonald Lodge.

 The summer opening date of the entire Going-to-the-Sun Road varies year to year, with the deciding factors being snowfall and plowing progress.
 Typically, the road opens by early July and closes on the third Monday of October.
 These dates may change due to weather conditions at any point.